ilya-koyfman/Obsidian-Ilya/Home.md

 scheduled after 2023-02-28
 status.type is not DONE
-status.name does not include Cancelled tags do not include #MSP path includes notes heading includes Important Tasks
+status.name does not include Cancelled tags do not include #MSP tags do not include #azure path includes notes heading includes Important Tasks
 ```